-If your TOEFL score is 100 iBT (or 600 pBT or 250 cBT) or higher (see www.pratt.edu/iep) , or if English is your native language, then you will not need to take the exam because you meet the English requirement.
+If your TOEFL score is 100 or higher or the equivalent on another accepted test, or if English is your native language, then you will not need to take the exam because you meet the English requirement.

-Exam waivers automatically will be given to students who who meet the criteria at pratt.edu/iep
+Exam waivers automatically will be given to students who meet the criteria on the Intensive English Program page.